randombangaloreguy/pkt2flow/README.md

 		-v	also dump the in(v)alid TCP flows without the SYN option -x	also dump non-UDP/non-TCP IP flows
 		-o	(o)utput directory
+        	-d      Whether to distribute traffic in output pcap files considering (d)irection or not.
+Default 'No'